-COURSE SYLLABUS Intermediate Macroeconomic Theory, 7.5 credits Intermediate Macroeconomic Theory, 7,5 högskolepoäng Course Code: Confirmed by: JIMK14 Council for Undergraduate and Masters Education Aug 31, 2016 Education Cycle: Disciplinary domain: First-cycle level Social sciences (75%) and natural sciences (25%) Revised by: Aug 31, 2018 Subject group: NA1 Valid From: Oct 29, 2018 Specialised in: G1F Version: 5 Main field of study: Economics Intended Learning Outcomes (ILO) On completion of the course the student will be able to: Knowledge and understanding 1.
+COURSE SYLLABUS Intermediate Macroeconomics, 7.5 credits Intermediate Macroeconomics, 7,5 högskolepoäng Course Code: Confirmed by: JMEK15 Council for Undergraduate and Masters Education Oct 10, 2022 Education Cycle: Disciplinary domain: First-cycle level Social sciences (75%) and natural sciences (25%) Valid From: Aug 18, 2025 Subject group: NA1 Version: 1 Specialised in: G1F Main field of study: Economics Intended Learning Outcomes (ILO) On completion of the course the student will be able to: Knowledge and understanding 1.
 Account for core macroeconomic issues of unemployment, wage-setting, inflation, saving, investment, growth, consumption and balance of payments.
 2. Explain and discuss macroeconomic theories about long-term economic growth and short-run economic fluctuations.
 3. Account for the influence of monetary and fiscal policy interventions on the aggregate economy.
 4. Explain and discuss the linkages between the money market, the financial market and the market for goods and services.
 Skills and abilities 5.
 Apply appropriate theoretical frameworks to analyze the effects of external shocks and policy interventions on the aggregate economy 6.
 Apply core economic concepts that have broad use for decision making: e.g. equilibrium, stability, opportunity costs, incentives and expectations.
 7. Critically analyze and discuss the implications of monetary and fiscal policy on the aggregate economy.
-8. Understand how the economy is affected by globalization in the markets for goods and services and in the financial markets Judgement and approach 9. identify the effects of macroeconomic policies on the welfare of the residents of a country and on the world more generally.
+8. Understand how the economy is affected by globalization in the markets for goods and services and in the financial markets Judgement and approach 9.
+Evaluate the macroeconomic causes and implications of contemporary economic and financial crises 10.
+Identify the effects of contemporary macroeconomic policies on the economy and the welfare of its residents.
 Contents This course deals with core macroeconomic theories about both long-term economic growth and short-run economic fluctuations, inflation and unemployment, foreign exchange markets and international trade.
 The course builds on the basic concepts developed in the introductory courses in micro- and macro-economics.
 However, it contains a deepened analysis of consumption and investment theory, business cycles, the role of financial markets, wage-setting and unemployment.
 The course also discusses the possibilities and limitations of economic policy, the importance of norms and institutions, foreign exchange systems and the role of the central bank.
+Connection to Research and Practice The macroeconomic models introduced in the course are based on research.
+The theories on economic growth and economic policy broadly connects to JIBS research area renewal.
+Macroeconomic indicators, theories, and models are put into practice through the exercises and the assignment.
+The purpose of the assignment is to apply theory and process data to understand the causes, cures, and implications of contemporary global economic issues, such as the great financial crisis, climate change and the COVID-19 pandemic.
 Type of instruction Lectures and exercise sessions based on homework assignments.
 The teaching is conducted in English.

 Prerequisites

-30 credits in Business Administration or Economics including Macroeconomic Principles and Microeconomic Principles (or the equivalent).
+General entry requirements and completed 30 credits in Business Administration or Economics including Macroeconomic Principles and Microeconomic Principles (or the equivalent).

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.